canada-ca/PCTF-CCP/README.md

 [Public Sector Profile of the Pan-Canadian Trust Framework Version 1.0 Recommendation Draft (July 4th, 2019)](https://github.com/canada-ca/PCTF-CCP/blob/master/public-sector-profile/recommendation-draft/Readme.md)

-A quick video overview of the document (will be updated shortly)
+A quick video overview of the document (this video is of a previous version will be updated shortly)

 [![IMAGE ALT TEXT](./images/pctf-thumbnail.jpg)](https://youtu.be/2QzapDplJyA "PCTF Overview")